Canadian Pacific Railway acquires Kansas City Southern for $25B

 "Their anxiety should not be high.
 Their optimism should be high given the opportunity this represents for our company becoming stronger in Minnesota and in the Twin Cities," Creel said.

-A single integrated rail system continentwide will "offer unprecedented reach," CP said Sunday, and an improved system for shippers in grain, automotive and energy.
+A single integrated rail system continentwide will "offer unprecedented reach," CP said Sunday, and an improved system for shippers in grain, automotive and energy sectors.

-CP states that rail is more fuel efficient than trucking, and this network will result in fewer trucks on the road.
+CP says that rail is more fuel-efficient than trucking, and this network will result in fewer trucks on the road.
 One train is the equivalent of 300 trucks, so this shift is expected to reduce emissions and traffic while improving overall safety.

 The two railroads have been the best performing in revenue growth the past three years, Creel said, adding that the company is projected to generate $8.7 billion in total revenue with nearly 20,000 employees.